RossMdevs/Password-Generator/README.md

 :warning:  Notice from Repo Creator :warning:
 ======
-This page will be going private Dec 1, 2018!
+This repo will be going private Dec 1, 2018!
 As we are releasing it on [@orgrossmdevs](https://github.com/orgrossmdevs)

 ###### Looking for Cloud Hosted Version?
 ###### [Coming soon!
 (PAGE AVALIABLE NOW)](https://password-gen-cloud-hosted.ml)